Sponka/CHEXANET/README.md

 - <a href ='https://arxiv.org/pdf/2209.11203'>pychegp</a> (ensure you have the correct installation source)

+### ⚠️ Note on Data Generation

+The disequilibrium chemistry datasets used in this study were generated using an **older version of PYCHEGP [(FRECKLL)](https://ahmed-f-alrefaie.github.io/freckll/)**.
+Since the publication of our paper, a **new version of FRECKLL** has been released.

+While the core methodology and principles remain consistent, users reproducing the data generation pipeline are encouraged to refer to the **latest FRECKLL documentation** for up-to-date usage and installation instructions.

 ## 📖 Cite this work

 If you use **CHEXANET** in your research, please cite: